WesselKroos/youtube-ambilight/README.md

     1. In Chrome go to the url [chrome://extensions/](chrome://extensions/).
     2. Turn on the `Developer mode` toggle.
     3. Click `Load unpacked` and select the `/dist` folder.
-    4. `YouTube Ambilight` has been added to the list of extensions.
+    4. `Ambilight for YouTube™` has been added to the list of extensions.
 4. After you've modified a file in the `/src` folder follow these steps:
     1. In the terminal/commandline enter `npm run build`
     2. In Chrome go to the url [chrome://extensions/](chrome://extensions/) and click the refresh/update button in the card of the extension.